Bologna · Italy

 • 2 Bologna is a business city - weekends often cheaper than weekdays

-• 3 FICO Eataly World (food theme park) is outside center - plan transport
+• 3 Grand Tour Italia (free-entry food & culture park at the former FICO site) is outside the center — plan transport

 • 4 Day trips to Modena, Parma, Ravenna easy - extend stay accordingly